rubberduck203/theupsyde/ReadMe.md

 ### MathJax

 Some presentations (Lean Estimates) required some mathematical formulas.
-You'll need to download [MathJax v2.7](https://github.com/mathjax/MathJax/archive/2.7.0.zip) and extract it into `src/presentations/mathjax/2.7.0/` or modify the HTML pages to use a cdn.
+You'll need to download [MathJax v2.7](https://github.com/mathjax/MathJax/archive/2.7.0.zip) and extract it into `wwwroot/presentations/mathjax/2.7.0/` or modify the HTML pages to use a cdn.

 I'm using a local installation so that this project is not reliant on an internet connection.

+TODO: Provide a way to automatically download the package for build/new env setup.
+        A submodule may be a good way to go about this.

 ## Wekan
 ### Bringing up wekan